harrisbrionnat/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we will make active-directory-dc an actual domain controller.
+7. Next, we will make active-directory-dc an actual domain controller.
 Once logged into the vm.
 We need to install Active Directory Domain Services.
 On the Server Manager, go to <b>Add Roles and Features</b>.
 Keep clicking next until you get to <b> Select Server Roles</b>.
 Check <b>Active Directory Domain Services</b>.
 Then click 'install'.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-to promote active-directory-dc to a domain controller, go to the server manager, click on the flag in the upper right hand corner.
+8. To promote active-directory-dc to a domain controller, go to the server manager, click on the flag in the upper right hand corner.
 Click <b>Promote this server to a domain controller</b>.
 Add a new forest name it: sampledomain.com.
 Create a password.
 Click next through the prompts and install.
 The computer should automatically restart.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, create a domain admin user within the domain controller with the newly created domain user credentials.
+9. Create a domain admin user within the domain controller with the newly created domain user credentials.
 It should looking like: DOMAIN\user and then your password.
 We will not create a domain admin account.
 Go to <b>Active Directory Users and Computers</b>.
 Right click <b>mydomain.com</b> and add two <b>Organizational Units</b> one will be _EMPLOYEES and the other will be _ADMINS.
 Create a user to put in the _ADMINS organizational unit.
 Right-click the OU and click <b>add</b> --><b>organizational unit</b>.
 Add the users first and last name along with the domain account name.
 We can add this user to the Domain Admins Security group by right clicking <b>Properties</b>--><b>Member of</b>--> <b>Add</b>.
 In the box, type 'Domain Admins' and click 'apply' and 'ok'.
 Now logout and log in as the domain admin.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, we will join active-directory-client to the domain.
+10. Join active-directory-client to the domain.
 Log in to that pc and go to <b>Start</b> --><b>System</b>--><b>Rename this pc (advanced)</b>--><b>Computer Name</b>--><b></b>.
 Then join it to the domain mydomain.com.
 Verify that active-directory-client is a part of the domain by logging into the domain controller going to <b>Active Directory Users and Computers</b>--><b>mydomain.com</b>--><b>computers</b>.
 </p>
 <br />